pdelong42/RRD-FFT/README.md

 time into this project.
 It's possible someone else has also done this, but I haven't yet done a decent search to see if that's the case.
 And while I should do that, this exercise is partly for the sake of the learning process.

+ToDo:
+ - Write some useful documentation explaining what each part is for.
+ - Make this more useful and usable beyond the proof-of-concept phase.